 The earliest versions of Anomalous Ruins began at an airship crash.
 The player simply walked the protagonist outside the debris and found some ruins.
 But the protagonist grew into a character with the name Clo.
 She came from somewhere.
 This “somewhere” eventually become Origin City.

 I didn’t need to build the city of her birth.
 The bulk of the gameplay was already set up at the ruins.
 But the city was necessary if I wished for my game to have a powerful story.
+I could have simply written about the city in notes at the crash site.
+This would make the knowledge of the city optional for those who wished to learn more about Clo’s past… but that would have been a copout.
+I needed to sell my story to the player.
 This meant letting the player slow down and breath in Clo’s culture for a while.
-I also could have simply written about the city in notes at the crash site.
-This would make the knowledge of the city optional for those who wished to learn about Clo’s past… but that would have been a copout.
-I needed to invest some time in Clo’s origin.
-She needed depth.
-The city provided this for me.
-It became a great place to sow the seeds of the deeper story to come.
+This gave her some much-needed depth.
+The city became a great place to sow the seeds of the deeper story to come.

 I first thought that Origin City should be, well, a CITY type of city, meaning tons of skyscrapers and the like.
 There just wouldn’t be time for a one-man team to give those buildings character.
 They would end up being empty husks that the player would pass up to get to the more interesting areas.
 This would defeat the purpose, which was to slow the player down and enrich the story.
 So, I had to make the city intriguing.
 I settled on a few buildings.
 This gave me time to make those buildings interesting characters of their own.